MTHFR Mutations and Vitamin B12 Deficiencies

 What Does Vitamin B12 Do?

 Vitamin B12 is involved in almost every bodily function.
 It helps make DNA and red blood cells, and plays a key role in the brain and nervous system.
-B12 is required alongside folate for healthy methylation, and the production of S-adenosylmethionine (SAMe).
+B12 is required alongside folate for healthy methylation1, and the production of S-adenosylmethionine (SAMe).

-B12 and folate are both required for the conversion of homocysteine to methionine.
+B12 and folate are both required for the conversion of homocysteine to methionine2.
 Deficiency of either nutrient may lead to increased homocysteine levels, a major risk factor in cardiovascular disease and many other chronic conditions such as diabetes.

 Without B12, your body simply cannot function as it should.
-Because this nutrient is so intimately involved in red blood cell production and nervous system maintenance, deficiency is a major cause of fatigue, neurological disorders, anxiety, nerve pain, and depression, among others.
+Because this nutrient is so intimately involved in red blood cell production and nervous system maintenance, deficiency is a major cause of fatigue, neurological disorders, anxiety, nerve pain, and depression3, among others.

 Overdosing on B12 is extremely unlikely because your body will only absorb as much as it needs; any excess will simply be flushed out in your urine.
 In fact, a dosage of 5,000 mcg or more of Vitamin B12 is often recommended for those who have a health condition that affects their B12 absorption.